gptscript-ai/gptscript/docs/docs/02-examples/01-cli.md

 ```
 Name: {your cli}-agent
 Description: An agent to help you with {your taks} related tasks using the gh cli
-Context: {here's your biggest decsion to make}, shared-context
+Context: {here's your biggest decision to make}, shared-context
 Tools: sys.exec
-Parameter: task: The {your task}The GitHub task to accomplish
+Parameter: task: The {your task} to accomplish
 Chat: true

 You have the {your cli} cli available to you.
 Use it to accomplish the tasks that the user asks of you.
 ```

 You can drop in your task and CLI and have a fairly functional CLI-based chat agent.
 The biggest decision you'll need to make is what and how much context to give your agent.
-For well-known for CLIs/technologies like kubectl and Kubernetes, you probably won't need a custom context.
+For well-known CLIs/technologies like kubectl and Kubernetes, you probably won't need a custom context.
 For custom CLIs, you'll definitely need to help the LLM out.
 The best approach is to experiment and see what works best.

 ## Next steps